zhanglonglongSH/validator-profiles/profiles/Chainflow/README.md

 Discord: @chris-chainflow
 ---

-NOTE: This is just a suggested template, modify it as you see fit.

 # Chainflow

 Chainflow is a dedicated, capable and independent validator operator.
 Our hope is that decentralization results in a fairer distribution of power, wealth, and opportunity.
 We believe that smaller operators like ourselves are critical to decentralizing stake distribution.

-We've operated validators since October 2017 and have been involved with NuCypher since the first testnets in early 2019.
-We also helped the NuCypher team develop the CASI incentivized testnet.
+We've operated validators since October 2017.
+We've been involved with NuCypher since the first testnets in early 2019.
+We also helped the NuCypher team develop their CASI incentivized testnet.

 You can learn more about Chainflow [here](https://chainflow.io/chainflow-staking-systems/).